Tsmith5151/recommendation-systems/README.md

 ## Examples

-- Build a `Matrix Factorization` recommendation engine to return a collection of `k` most similar users whom's profile/interactions are similar to an input user `x`.
+- Build a Matrix Factorization recommendation engine using Tensorflow (e.g. Keras API) to rank a collection of `k` most similar users whom's profile/interactions are similar to an input user `x`.

 - Train a [`two-tower DNN
   Retrieval Model`](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/6c8a86c981a62b0126a11896b7f6ae0dae4c3566.pdf)